parklize/cikm2020-analyticup/README.md

     - *tmp* directory contains extracted data for training and prediction
     - *data* directory contains raw data provided by the challenge origranizers
 - Check and install relevant packages based on requrirements.txt
+- All experiments are run with a commodity laptop (Intel CoreI5 processor at 2.6 GHz, 8GB of RAM, and with 200GB swap space)

 <br/>